 7. Many have asked us about staffing and what kinds of skill sets we have found that we need.
 Our experience thus far is that there are hybrid skill sets—investing and subject expertise—that we have combined in a diverse “team of the whole.”

-Read the full article on Heron Foundation’s mission investing approach at Stanford Social Innovation Review.
+Read the full article about mission investing approach by Clara Miller at Stanford Social Innovation Review.